ScottPlot/ScottPlot/cookbook/readme.md

 plt.PlotScatter(dataXs, dataSin);
 plt.PlotScatter(dataXs, dataCos);

-// Even after an array is given to ScottPlot plotted, its contents
+// After an array is plotted with PlotSignal() or PlotScatter() its contents
-// can be updated and they will be displayed at the next render.
+//   can be updated (by changing values in the array) and they will be displayed
-// This is epsecially useful to know for creating live data displays. for (int i = 10; i < 20; i++)
+//   at the next render.
+This makes it easy to create live displays.

+for (int i = 10; i < 20; i++)
 {
     dataSin[i] = i / 10.0;